zipang/cm-markdown-editor/README.md

 ### Palettes

 Surcharge the theme's default color with a palette.
-Load a different theme by appending a parameter `?palette=` to the editor's URL.
+Load a different palette by appending a parameter `?palette=` to the editor's URL.

-Palettes are just a subset of the theme's variables : they contain only the color's definitions :
+Palettes are just a subset of all the theme's variables.
+They contain only the colors definitions:

 ```css
 /**